 8. Student bank accounts

 As a student in higher education, you’ll be able to open a bank account that has features such as an interest-free overdraft.
 Bank also offer students all sorts of freebies.
 MoneySavingExpert is a good place to start finding out about what deals are on offer.
 Always remember, though, interest-free overdrafts revert to not being free once you graduate.
+Compare the Market allows you to compare different student bank accounts, take a look here.

 9. 16-25 Railcard